Free West Virginia Lawyers and Legal Advice

 Free Legal Advice In West Virginia

 West Law Firm is located in Charleston, West Virginia, and our accident lawyers focus exclusively on personal injury cases.
 However, we know many people need help with other legal issues like criminal matters, landlord disputes, disability, divorce matters, wills, and so forth.
 So, we put together the resources below to help you find free or low cost legal help in West Virginia if you don’t have a personal injury case but still need legal help.

-That said, if you need a West Virginia car accident lawyer, work injury attorney, or slip and fall lawyer, we encourage you to call our firm for a free and confidential consultation.
+That said, if you have been injured by another’s negligence and need a West Virginia car accident lawyer, work injury attorney, or slip and fall lawyer, we encourage you to call our firm for a free and confidential consultation.
 There’s also No Fee unless and until you get compensation.
 Our toll-free number is 1-877-943-9378 (WEST).

-Who is Entitled to a Free Lawyer: Criminal vs. Civil Cases
+Who is Entitled to a Free Lawyer in West Virginia: Criminal vs. Civil Cases

 The United States Constitution guarantees free legal representation to people who are charged with a crime that might lead to imprisonment and who cannot afford an attorney.
 If you find yourself in this situation, do not discuss your case with anybody until you speak with the attorney you hire or are appointed.

-That said, although you may not have a guaranteed right to a free lawyer in most West Virginia civil cases, there are quite a few free or low cost legal resources still available.
+Although you may not have a guaranteed right to a free lawyer in most West Virginia civil cases, there are quite a few free or low-cost legal resources still available.

 Where to Find a Free or Low-Cost Attorney in West Virginia